Swap your home

 Step three: the Landlords consider the request and make a decision

-Some types of housing that aren’t eligible for a swap, and some of our village schemes have a local connection requirement which must be fulfilled for the exchange to go ahead.
+Some types of housing that aren’t eligible for a swap, and some of our schemes have a local connection requirement which must be fulfilled for the exchange to go ahead (a list of these is available here Local Connection Restrictions).
 Suffolk Housing will not unreasonably deny your request but will give your application careful consideration to your proposed swap.
 Grounds for refusing a tenancy exchange include:

 - your landlord has started eviction proceedings